Skip to main navigation Skip to content

 Relationships and interactions

-• Educators are interacting with infants and toddlers at their own height, and on the floor together.
+• Educators interact with infants and toddlers at their height and on the floor together.
 (Indicates respect for the unique communication styles of infants and toddlers.)

-• Infants and toddlers seek out their educator and show joy in seeing them.
-(Indicates good attachment between the child and their educator.)
+• Infants and toddlers seek out their educators and show joy in seeing them.
+(Indicates suitable attachment between the child and their educator.)

-• Some children may be eating, while others may be sleeping, while others are playing.
-(Indicates individual children’s routines and rhythms are being respected.)
+• Some children may eat, while others may sleep, and others may play.
+(Indicates individual children's routines and rhythms are being respected.)

 Play-based learning

-• Educators are repeating simple games with children, and educators wait for the child to indicate they are ready to move to something else.
+• Educators repeat simple games with children and wait for the child to indicate that they are ready to move on to something else.
 (Infants and toddlers need repetitive and practice play over time to support learning new concepts.)

-• Educators are singing rhymes, counting, or exploring body parts like fingers and toes with infants and toddlers during routine times such as meals and nappy change.
-(Indicates an understanding that learning takes place during normal care routines.)
+• Educators sing rhymes, count, or explore body parts like fingers and toes with infants and toddlers during routine meals and nappy changes.
+(Indicates an understanding that learning takes place during everyday care routines.)

-• Educators are playing with single children or very small groups of children.
+• Educators are playing with single children or tiny groups of children.
 (Indicates understanding of infant and toddler need for adults to model appropriate skills to support learning and relationship development.)

-• Children’s learning is on display, at children’s height, accompanied by explanations of the learning that has taken place.
-(Supports very young children to retrace the activities they have engaged in and to help families understand what their children are learning.)
+• Children's learning is displayed at children's height, accompanied by explanations of the learning that has taken place.
+(This supports very young children in retracing the activities they have engaged in and helps families understand what their children are learning.)

 Physical environments

-• Equipment and toys are accessible, from low shelves and/or baskets, for infants and toddlers to self-select.
-(Indicates a respect for an infant’s ability to make choices and demonstrate independence.)
+• Equipment and toys are accessible, from low shelves and baskets, for infants and toddlers to self-select.
+(Indicates a respect for an infant's ability to make choices and demonstrate independence.)

-• Highchairs are low to the ground to match the same height of low tables of older children.
-(Indicates the environment is being organised to support and encourage social interactions at meal times between all children.)
+• Highchairs are low to the ground to match the height of low tables for older children.
+(Indicates the environment is being organised to support and encourage social interactions at mealtimes between all children.)

-• Posters, displays, mirrors, etc, are down low at the height of the children.
-(Indicates the environment is being organised with the physical size of infants and toddler as a primary consideration, rather than adult perspectives.)
+• Posters, displays, mirrors, etc., are down low at the height of the children.
+(This indicates that the environment is being organised with the physical size of infants and toddlers as a primary consideration rather than adult perspectives.)

 3 to 5-year-olds